 - Sole physical custody — A child lives with one parent and the other parent has reasonable parenting time, unless the court decides that parenting time wouldn't be in the child’s best interest.

-- Shared physical custody — A child has periods of living with each parent, so the child has frequent, regular contact with both parents.
+- Shared physical custody — A child has periods when they live with each parent, so they have frequent, regular contact with both parents.

 Additional Resources for